MARKETING & COMMUNICATIONS OFFICE

 Capitalize titles if used preceding the name, and do not capitalize following the name (i.e. Assistant Professor Jane Smith; Jane Smith, assistant professor).

 Do not use courtesy titles (i.e. Dr., Mr., Ms., etc.).

 Prospective students don't know common FLC abbreviations (i.e. CCH, CSWS, EBH, EC, GPE, NAC, SU, SLC).
 In general, spell out everything in all uses if the audience includes anyone from off-campus.
 For all other audiences, use full name on first reference and abbreviation on second reference.

-Do not use parentheses following a name, i.e. "Environmental Center (EC)" -- if an abbreviation is not clear on second reference, don't use it.
+Do not use parentheses for abbreviations following a name, i.e. "Environmental Center (EC)" -- if an abbreviation is not clear on second reference, don't use it.